woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

   # output
   # verify the output does not show any errors
-  # in a steady state, you should see insert statements into slot_leader and block tables
+  # in a steady state, you should see logs of SQL insert statements into slot_leader and block tables
   ```

-## 6. Create a transaction and query the database